 We created visual interest and contrast by painting the beams a dark earthy grey and the walls a soft yet luminous shade of white.
 We then introduced a variety of textiles; the hand-stitched felt headboard, the vintage Moroccan rug, the heavy woven fabrics used to upholster the custom sofa and cushions.
 The kitchen has glazed brick tiles, honed marble counters, dark cabinets and walnut shelves.
 A series of blown glass pendant lights swag playfully over the sofa.
 The large scale wood dining table and coffee table add earthiness and warmth to the space.
 Vintage Eames DKW leather, steel, and wood chairs add pattern and interest and pair well with the dark steel and blown-glass chandelier.

 One of the client’s requests was to find a good home for “Megatron” their big screen television, a member of the family with a personality of his own.
 We designed a custom console table made from antique Chinese doors and wrapped in a shiny modern lacquered box.
-The large scale of the console visually anchors the television while housing the various components.The project manager for NW 13th Avenue Loft was JHID designer Mira Eng-Goetz.
+The large scale of the console visually anchors the television while housing the various components.The senior designer for the NW 13th Avenue Loft project was Mira Eng-Goetz.